 Sally is a dynamic and interactive presenter, MC, and much sought after facilitator and executive coach.
 Sally’s clients rave about her because she leaves the audience equipped to take immediate positive action.

 Jennifer: Is recording this episode.
 You may notice the sound quality isn’t as good as usual, but please stick with us as it’s a great episode, and the sound will be back next week.
 Thanks a lot.
-Hello and welcome to the Third Paddle Podcast, I’m Jen McFarland.
+Hello and welcome to the podcast, I’m Jen McFarland.
 On this episode, I visit with Sally Foley-Lewis, who’s obsessed with productive leadership.
 I absolutely love her approach and I think you will to.
 Here’s a sneak peek of what’s ahead.

 Sally: A leader has a magnet in their heart and a compass in their head.
 That to me, sums up leadership where I can attract people, and inspire, and engage, and seek to understand.
 Which is the Steven Coby classic, but that’s the heart.
 The magnet of drawing people in.
 Drawing people in also includes helping them come along on the same journey to understand the goals and the vision.
 That to me is the magnet in the heart.
 The compass in the head is knowing the direction in which we’re going.